acdundore/clustercast/docs/index.md

 ## Usage

 The forecasting models in `clustercast` are simple to use, but come with many additional parameters allowing the user to implement sophisticated preprocessing techniques with ease.
-An example using the recursive forecasting class is shown below:
+An example using the recursive forecasting class is shown below.
+In this example, there are 12 distinct time series representing sales over time for different regions and product categories.

 ```python
 # show the training data